-• Mindful living
+- Mindful living

-• Working with thoughts - PUP
+- Working with thoughts PUP

-• Washing dishes, Thich Nhat Hanh
+- Washing dishes, Thich Nhat Hanh

-• The summer day, Mary Oliver
+- The summer day, Mary Oliver

-• Home practice
+- Home practice

-you don cultivati meditation as planting seeds.
-You give young seeds the right conditions, but 't try to dig them up each day to see if they've grown roots.
-Meditation is like ng a garden: your experience deepens and changes, but this takes place in tural time, not clock time.
+Think of meditation as planting seeds.
+You give young seeds the right conditions, but you don't try to dig them up each day to see if they've grown roots.
+Meditation is like cultivating a garden: your experience deepens and changes, but this takes place in horticultural time, not clock time.

-Mark Williams, Finding Peace in a Frantic World

-In the b eginner's mind there are many possibilities, but in the expert's there are few.

-Zen Mind, Beginner's Mind, Shunryu Suzuki

-amount of time that you can really commit to doing every day.
-It is the syness that is going to build the practice.
+Mark Williams, Finding Peace in a Frantic World In the beginner's mind there are many possibilities, but in the expert's there are few.
+Zen Mind, Beginner's Mind, Shunryu Suzuki Pick an amount of time that you can really commit to doing every day.
+It is the everydayness that is going to build the practice.
+Joseph Goldstein When we get too caught up in the busyness of the world, we lose connection with one another - and ourselves.

-Joseph Goldstein

-ve get too caught up in the busyness of the world, we lose connection with one and ourselves.